Baarrbb/inception/README.md

 **`location / {}`** : this block is necessary to serve static content (like images, CSS and javascript files).
 It also handles directory indexing, serving the default index file.

-`root /usr/share/nginx/html;` : sets the root directory for serving files.
+`root /var/www/html;` : sets the root directory for serving files.
 This mean that any request to the server will look for files in this directory.

-`index index.html. index.htm;` : specifies the default file to serve.
+`index index.php;` : specifies the default file to serve.

 **`location = /favicon.ico {}`** : this block is used to handle request for the favicon.ico file.